Skip to content

 Allocate maximum reasoning compute to planning and verification phases, reduced compute to execution — rather than using a fixed level throughout.

-Not all steps in an agent workflow require the same depth of reasoning.
-Planning and verification are high-stakes; execution is largely mechanical.
+Not all steps in an agent workflow need the same depth of reasoning.
+Planning and verification are high-stakes.
+Execution is largely mechanical.

 LangChain's deep agent experiments tested a "reasoning sandwich" — extra-high at planning, high at execution, extra-high at verification (xhigh-high-xhigh).
 It scored highest on Terminal Bench 2.0 (66.5%), beating both continuous maximum reasoning (53.9%, penalized by timeouts) and uniform high reasoning (63.6%).